AG-Philipsen/BaHaMAS/Manual_Pages/BaHaMAS-acceptance-rate-report.md

 \--interval *number*
 :   Specify how many trajectories should be considered to calculate the acceptance rate.

+\--onlyFromHot
+:   Only thermalizations from hot will be included in the acceptance rate report.

+\--onlyFromConf
+:   Only thermalizations from conf will be included in the acceptance rate report.

+\--onlyNewChains
+:   Only new chains will be included in the acceptance rate report.

 \--betasfile *filename*
 :   Use *filename* instead of **betas** file.